ibm-cloud-docs/netezza/help/faqs.md

 Scaling storage itself does not take six hours.
 However, a six-hour cooling period is required between consecutive storage scaling attempts.
 This is the minimum wait time before initiating another scaling process.

-## Can I scale up without affecting the current database configuration and data?
+## Is it possible to scale up without affecting the current database configuration and data?
 {: #scaleup-without-dbconfig}
 {: faq}
 {: support}